qiskit-community/qiskit-experiments/docs/tutorials/custom_experiment.rst

   Arguments in the constructor can be overridden so that a subclass can be initialized with some experiment configuration.

-Optionally the following methods can also be overridden in the subclass to allow configuring various experiment and execution options
+Optionally, the following methods can also be overridden in the subclass to allow configuring various experiment and execution options:

 - :meth:`.BaseExperiment._default_experiment_options`
   to set default values for configurable option parameters for the experiment.